Mindfulness apps for children and teens

-The lifting of Covid-19 lockdown restrictions is positive news in terms of wider opportunities for children to play and reconnecting with friends and family.
-But many parents and professionals are deeply concerned about the impacts of a long period of social distancing on children and teenagers’ emotional wellbeing.
-Coming on top of an existing crisis in children’s mental health and already sky high levels of anxiety, emerging from lockdown poses many challenges.
+Parents and professionals are deeply concerned about the impacts of the pandemic on children and teenagers’ emotional wellbeing.
+Coming on top of an existing crisis in children’s mental health and already sky high levels of anxiety, emerging from lockdown has posed many challenges.
 Especially for children and teens who were already struggling.

 Mindfulness apps can help with sleep issues, general worries and just for helping children to wind down at the end of the day, as well as for more entrenched mental or emotional health issues.
-There are lots of apps on the market – here’s my pick of the best guided meditation and mindfulness apps for children and teens of all ages.
+There are lots of apps on the market – here’s my pick of the best guided meditation and mindfulness apps for children and teens and adults too.

 Your Mindful Garden

 Voiced by actor, writer and comedian Stephen Fry, Your Mindful Garden introduces a range of mindful activities to young children in a fun and simple way, helping them learn to relax and de-stress.
 Your Mindful Garden is part of the free Go Explore app from CBeebies – so, be aware, the mindfulness activities sit alongside educational games and videos.
+Or you can try it out on YouTube.
 It has a very safe child-friendly feel to it and kids can use the app offline.
 A good starting point for littlies!

-Aimed at ages 6 to 8 years, the free Chill Panda app is still under development by the NHS but available to use.
-It’s a combination of mindful activities, such as breathing and colouring, and an educational game in which children complete a series of tasks to learn different ways to reduce anxiety.
+Aimed at ages 6 to 8 years, the Chill Panda app is a combination of mindful activities, such as breathing and colouring, and an educational game in which children complete a series of tasks to learn different ways to reduce anxiety.
 Might be useful for helping children to calm down at the end of the day?